SMcQueen2023/skills-github-pages/skill.md

 - Teradata Vantage Certified Associate
 - CompTIA A+, Security+, and Network+

-See my [Microsoft certifications and training](https://learn.microsoft.com/en-us/users/scottmcqueen-9826/transcript) or view all credentials on [Credly](https://www.credly.com/users/scott-mcqueen).
+See my Microsoft certifications and training on [Microsoft Learn](https://learn.microsoft.com/en-us/users/scottmcqueen-9826/transcript).
+View all of my other credentials at [Credly](https://www.credly.com/users/scott-mcqueen).

 <br>